OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    ### Deliverable 2: GitHub

-   * READ.me established  complete OR
+   * READ.me established - complete
    * Description of the communication protocols   OR
-   * Individual Branches established, and each team member with min of four commits   Complete OR
+   * Individual Branches established, and each team member with min of four commits - Complete

    .